tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 Computer memory comes in different forms with different characteristics.
 The hard drive of a computer is a type of memory where data can be stored permanently.
 RAM (Random Access Memory) is a type of memory where data is volatile, i.e. it is not retained when the machine reboots.
-A less well known type of memory is the registry, which resides in the CPU.
-Apart from the physical location and whether or not the memory is volatile other important characteristics include the speed at which data can be read and written to it, its size and cost.
+A less well known type of memory is the registry, which resides in the CPU (Central Processing Unit).
+Being physically close to the CPU means that reading and writing of data to the registry is very fast.
+Other important characteristics of computer memory include the its size and cost.
 Below is a table summarising these characteristics.

 =========  =========  ==============  ==============  ========
 Location   Speed      Size            Cost            Volatile
 =========  =========  ==============  ==============  ========
-Register   Very fast  Very small      Very expensive  Yes RAM        Fast       Small/Moderate  Expensive       Yes Hard disk  Slow       Very large      Cheap           No
+Registry   Very fast  Very small      Very expensive  Yes RAM        Fast       Small/Moderate  Expensive       Yes Hard disk  Slow       Very large      Cheap           No
 =========  =========  ==============  ==============  ========

-If one is working with really large data sets the main bottleneck in the processing pipeline can be reading and writing the data from and to memory.
+If one is working with really large data sets the main bottleneck in the processing pipeline can be reading data from and writing data to memory.
 This is known as being IO (input/output) bound.